-An important core of the ECCB-26 conference are the sessions with scientific presentations showing us the state-of-the-art in effective conservation science.
-The sessions are divided in a number of general categories.
+An important core of the ECCB 2026 conference are the sessions with contributions showing us the state-of-the-art in effective biodiversity conservation.
+The contributions are divided in a number of general categories, under which the submissions for oral and poster presentations should fall.
 An overview is provided below:

 Ecosystem types